yeswework/fabrica-dev-kit/README.md

 {% endif %}
 ```

 But we can go further.
 Say we need to derive additional data about each object (in this case, the Post containing measurements) at runtime, in order to display that data in our template.
-For example, say we also want to make our metric (cm or m) measurements available in imperial measurements to US users.
+For example, let's say we also want to show our metric (cm or m) measurements in imperial for US users.

-We can either do this by preparing the data in the corresponding controller (eg. `post.php`) just before it loads the `post.twig`, or, we can go one step further and implement a full MVC paradigm, to have this information available right from the moment the Post object is instantiated, and available for all similar objects.
+One way of doing this would be to prepare the additional data in the template (eg. `post.php`) just before it renders `post.twig`.
+But we can go one step further and implement a full MVC paradigm, so that this information is available right from the moment the Post object is instantiated (and therefore available for all similar Post objects across the site, whenever required).

-To do that we can add the following code to `models.php`:
+To achieve this we add the following child class in `models.php`:

 ```
-class MeasurementsPost extends \Timber\Post {
+class PostWithMeasurements extends \Timber\Post {
-    var $_extendedMeasurements; // For cacheing
+    var $_allMeasurements; // Used to cache the values for each instance

-    function extendedMeasurements() {
+    function allMeasurements() {
-        if (!$_extendedMeasurements) {
+        if (!$_allMeasurements) {
             $ms = $this->get_field('measurements');
             if (!$ms) {
-                return ($_extendedMeasurements = false); // No measurements saved
+                return ($_allMeasurements = false); // No measurements saved
             }
             foreach ($ms as &$m) {
                 if ($m['unit'] == 'cm') { // Centimetres